-Regulation of the electricity market establishes the way that electricity is traded, thus affecting the development of REs and the final price of electricity.
-How does this market operate in Spain?
-It is managed by OMEL (Operador del Mercado de Electricidad).
+How does the electricity market operate in Spain?
+The market is managed by OMIE (Operador del Mercado de Electricidad).
 80% of electricity is generated by these 5 major companies: Endesa, Iberdrola, Union Fenosa, EdP and Viesgo.
 Red Eléctrica Española (REE) is the corporation that operates the national power transmission system of the electricity grid in Spain.
 Distribution and commercialization is carried out (90%) by branches of the 5 companies mentioned above.